Milk Bath Photography Sessions and FAQ

 How long do the sessions take?

-On average you should plan to be here about 3-4 hours.
+It will depend on the type of session you book.
+On average my classic sessions are about 3 hours including time for makeup.
 I know it seems like a long time, but between having your makeup done, getting comfortable in the bath, and changing outfits and setups, the time just flies by!
 Plus we’ll be having such fun you won’t really want to leave.

 Can I wear my contacts?
 Will I be going underwater or get splashed in the eyes?
 Will water get in my ears?